mehdi-saeedi/mehdi-saeedi.github.io/_posts/2017-10-01-Toronto-Parking-Ticket.md

 ![png](../figures/Parking_Tickets/output_37_1.png)

-The code used for this document can be found [here](https://github.com/mehdi-saeedi/Data_Analysis_Py/blob/master/Toronto_Parking_Tickets.ipynb)Almost all of the above hot spots include schools, hospitals, churches and malls.
+Almost all of the above hot spots include schools, hospitals, churches and malls.
 For examples, Sunnybrook Health Sciences Centre is located at *2075 Bayview Ave* and Newnham Campus of Seneca College is located at *1750 Finch Avenue East*.

 The code used for this document can be found [here](https://github.com/mehdi-saeedi/Data_Analysis_Py/blob/master/Toronto_Parking_Tickets.ipynb).
 Questions and feedbacks are welcome.